Mayne Coaches: History

-The company remains as a coach operator, and was under the ownership of Stephen Mayne until he died in July 2012.
-The company now operates under the Go Goodwins Group LTD, Eccles, Manchester.
+The company remained as a coach operator, and was under the ownership of Stephen Mayne until he died in July 2012.
+Mayne Coaches limited was then operated by the Mayne family before being put into voluntary administration in February 2022.
+It was then acquired from the administrators by Go Goodwins Group LTD, Eccles, Manchester, before being sold to the Orion Travel Group starting 1st January 2025.

+A Mayne & Son Ltd remains a property investment company in the ownership of the Mayne family.
+It retains all intellectual property associated with Mayne bus and coach operations, excluding that associated with Barry Cooper Coaches Limited(later Mayne Coaches Ltd) which went into voluntary administration as noted above.

 Former bus services

 Bus services were operated by a separate legal entity, A Mayne & Son Ltd., mainly in East Manchester, with the majority of services running between Ashton-under-Lyne and Manchester via Ashton New Road.

 Following the sale, the 37 bus fleet was transferred to Stagecoach Manchester's Hyde Road depot and repainted into Stagecoach livery.

 Fleet

 As of September 2013, the fleet consisted of 51 coaches.

 Depots

-Mayne Coaches operate out of depots in Clayton and Warrington.
+Mayne Coaches operated out of depots in Clayton and Warrington when it was under the ownership of the Mayne family.